 Applicants must submit an application to the University of Alabama’s Graduate School.
 For a complete listing of graduate application forms please visit the Graduate School at http://graduate.ua.edu/application/.

-The SPEMA Department requires a GRE score of 300 or above, an accomplished scholarly record at the master’s level, a demonstrated commitment to a scholarly career in special education, and a successful interview with faculty members.
+All applicants must have a required GRE score of 300 or above, an accomplished scholarly record at the master’s level, a demonstrated commitment to a scholarly career in special education, and a successful presentation to the department, and pass the interview process with faculty members.

 Program and Course Requirements